pandas-dev/pandas/doc/source/dsintro.rst

    randn = np.random.randn
    from pandas import *

 Here is a basic tenet to keep in mind: **data alignment is intrinsic**.
-Link between labels and data will not be broken unless done so explicitly by you.
+The link between labels and data will not be broken unless done so explicitly by you.

 We'll give a brief intro to the data structures, then consider all of the broad